-Note/s: 28 hrs/week lecture/tutorials.
-Offered over 5 days on a full-time basis in the winter recess (13-17 July).
+Note/s: Lecture/tutorials.
+Offered over 5 days on a fulltime basis in the winter recess (12-16 July).
 Paddington Campus.
 This subject will provide students with a study of the multidisciplinary nature of integrated design practice through their involvement in a series of design projects.
 The aim is to extend students' level of thinking and understanding about the ways in which the communication of concepts and processes in design may be integrated to contribute to the development of richer more appropriate design solutions in the commercial context.